webforward/gitdeploy/README.md

  3. Setup a check/method in which the above code is not publicly accessible from the internet, you can use the example in `deploy.php`.
 For security reasons, your script should require the input of a secret key or password to run the deploy() function.
+ 4. Make sure these files also exist within your git repository else (depending on your configured options) they could be removed on the next deployment.
- 4. Test the deployment by visiting the script url in your browser.
+ 5. Test the deployment by visiting the script url in your browser.
- 5. Once happy, follow the steps of setting up a hook.
+ 6. Once happy, follow the steps of setting up a hook.
 See GitHub, BitBucket or Generic Git for examples.

 ### GitHub